Anjali-kri/Namaste_React2/README.md

 # there are two type of componant
-- class based componant - old
+- class based componant - old way of writing code
-- functional componant - new
+- functional componant - new way

+# jsx => Babel transpiles it to react.createElement => ReactElement - js object => HTML Element(render)